w3c/wot-testing/events/2024.11.Munich/Readme.md

   * maybe a topic that can be discussed with the NGSI-LD cooperation
 * WoT for Cloud Systems
   * maybe Azure IoT from Microsoft and Oracle Cloud (TBC)
-* Plug & Play in Industry Scenarios
+* Plug & Play in Industrial Scenarios
   * includes semantics usage in domain models (e.g., Brick, OPC UA, etc)
 * Retail (David)
   * David will check with a company to see if they can join the PlugFest.
 The cash systems seem to use AMQP
+  * Maybe relevant for McCool's devices
+* Smart Home (McCool)

 ## WIP - TD Topics